Wow! Can you believe it has been an entire year since our last post?

 This last almost-two years has been unbelievable – impossible to describe easily or painlessly.
 From one level of stress to the next, smothered in conflict, heartbreak, and sadness, and just plain denial when it’s gotten to be too much, we’re in danger of sagging.
 We never give up, but we may sag.

 The uncomfortable reality is that it’s not over yet.
-We still must take control of how we internalize all of this negativity, find ways to lift the heaviness, and, depending on our circumstances, keep moving on to the best of our abilities.
+We still must take control of how we internalize all of this negativity, find ways to lift the heaviness, and, depending on our circumstances, keep moving onto the best of our abilities.
 That’s the key; we must keep moving.

 So when I came across the following article from the Cleveland Clinic dated September 13, 2021, I thought that the advice presented was extremely helpful.
 I will summarize some of the main points in the article, but I suggest that reading the entire article would be even more helpful.